IGSN/igsn.github.io/statutes.md

 ## § 3 Definitions ##

-  1. An Allocating Agent is an Institution which allocates IGSN names on behalf of the IGSN registration agency of IGSN.
+  1. An IGSN Agent is an Institution which registers IGSN identifiers on behalf of the IGSN Organization.
-  2. The Managing Agent shall be entrusted with the operation of the IGSN Office and with the day-to-day operation of the IGSN registration Agency.
+  2. The Managing Agent shall be entrusted with the operation of the IGSN Office and with the day-to-day operation of the IGSN Organization.
 The Managing Agent is appointed by the General Assembly.
   3. The Manager is an individual recommended by the Managing Agent and approved by the Executive Board.
 The Manager is the Secretary of the Executive Board.
 In that function, the Manager prepares the meetings of the Executive Board and the General Assembly, prepares the Business Plan, the Budget, and implements all decisions taken.
 The Manager heads and manages the IGSN Office.

 ## § 4 Membership ##

-  1. Membership is open to all organizations who wish to allocate IGSN names and use the Registration Agency of IGSN in their capacity as allocating agents.
+  1. Membership is open to all organizations who wish to register IGSN identifiers and use the IGSN Organization in their capacity as IGSN agents.
-  2. A member should be actively working with data centers for the purpose of issuing IGSNs.
+  2. A member should be actively working with sample repositories, collections, and individuals for the purpose of registering IGSN identifiers.
   3. A member is expected to attend the General Assembly meeting.
 If any member fails to attend three meetings of the general assembly in a row, then this shall result in removal from the register of members according to §6(4).